mehrantsi/high-performance-kv-store/README.md

 ```

 Note: Depending on the permissions you set for the device node, you may need to run the program with sudo.

-## Technical Design

-For a detailed technical design of the HPKV module, please refer to the [Technical Design Document](TechnicalDesign.md).

 ## Contributing